Chilblains

 Chilblains can be idiopathic (spontaneous and unrelated to another disease), but similar symptoms may also be a manifestation of another serious medical condition that must be investigated.
 Related medical conditions include Raynaud syndrome, erythromelalgia, frostbite, and trench foot, as well as connective tissue diseases such as lupus or vasculitis.
 In infants affected by Aicardi–Goutières syndrome (a rare inherited condition which affects the nervous system) chilblain-like symptoms occur together with severe neurologic disturbances and unexplained fevers.

 Signs and symptoms

-The areas most affected are the toes, fingers, earlobes, nose.
+Symptoms of chillblains include dermatitis in toes, fingers, earlobes, nose and other extremities.
+This may present as: